 Crab Deviled Eggs recipe

 These deviled eggs start off with my basic deviled egg recipe that swaps out Greek yogurt for the mayonnaise.
 It's then seasoned with mustard, Worcestershire sauce, garlic, and some unexpected Old Bay Seasoning.
-The crab meat goes IN the deviled egg mixture in addition to getting piled on top with such a style.
+The crab meat goes IN the deviled egg mixture in addition to getting piled on top in such a style.
 Serve them on a tray by themselves, or mix it up with a tray of both my Crab Deviled Eggs AND Shrimp Deviled Eggs for a seafood deviled egg extravaganza.

-This Crab Eggs recipe could not be more versatile and will be loved at everything from holiday dinners like Thanksgiving, Christmas, or Easter.
+This Crab Eggs recipe could not be more versatile and will be loved at everything from a holiday party, holiday dinners like Thanksgiving, Christmas, or Easter.
 Or even on any picnic or potluck.
 Anytime you need an appetizer that will wow, regardless of the season, these babies will be the star of the show.

 And don't shy away from making deviled eggs, they are actually pretty easy!
 If you can hard-boil an egg, you can make these Crab Deviled Eggs.

-Crab Deviled Eggs - so good!
-Share on XWhy You'll Love this Crab Deviled Eggs recipe...
+Why You'll Love this Crab Deviled Eggs recipe...

 - This Crab Deviled Eggs recipe comes together in less than 20 minutes.
 It looks fancy but is simple to make.